papijhs/Ebin-Shaders/README.md

 2. From the main menu, select the copy of Ebin that is causing a crash
 3. Log in to a singleplayer world
 4. Close the game
-5. The crashlog is located in '/logs/shadersmod.log', Send it to us on [Discord](https://discord.gg/9YTc4Q4)
+5. The crashlog is located in either '/logs/shadersmod.log' OR '/logs/fml-client-latest.log'
+6. Send us the crashlog on [Discord](https://discord.gg/9YTc4Q4)

+## Development Status
+Development is currently on a soft hiatus because I haven't been very motivated as of late.
+I intend to continue working on Ebin at some point in the near future, and there are still a lot of features I would like to implement at some point.
+In the meantime, I have started working on the Continuum Cleanup, which I hope will deliver twice the performance of Continuum 1.3 when it is complete.

+~ BruceKnowsHow

 ## History